The Securitisation Law Review: Canada

-As at 31 May 2020, the total amount outstanding in the Canadian securitisation market was estimated to be C$92.9 billion.
-Term asset-backed securities (ABS) accounted for approximately half that amount, with the balance in asset-backed commercial paper (ABCP) (and, to a lesser extent, private placements).
-Of the total term ABS and ABCP market, credit card transactions represented 34.1 per cent, auto-related transactions represented 25.9 per cent, residential mortgage transactions represented 14.5 per cent and commercial mortgage transactions represented 6 per cent.2
+As at 31 May 2021, the total amount outstanding in the Canadian securitisation market was estimated to be C$73.0 billion.
+Term asset-backed securities (ABS) and asset-backed commercial paper (ABCP) each accounted for approximately 45 per cent of that amount, with the balance in private placements.
+Of the total term ABS and ABCP market, auto-related transactions represented 29.3 per cent, credit card transactions represented 23.3 per cent, residential mortgage transactions represented 16.3 per cent, home equity credit line transactions represented 10.7 per cent and commercial mortgage transactions represented 6.6 per cent.2

 Securitisation structures in Canada typically utilise a bankruptcy remote special purpose entity (SPV) to which the assets securitised are assigned or transferred.
 There are no specific legal requirements imposed on SPVs and no legal restrictions on the type of assets that may be securitised.
 A common law trust often serves as the SPV, but limited partnerships and corporations can also be used depending upon the circumstances.
 In Canada, limited partnerships are creatures of statute and, like trusts, are relationships (and not entities per se).
 If a trust is used, an institutional trust company will serve as the trustee holding title to the securitised asset portfolio.
 If a limited partnership is used, its general partner must also be a special purpose entity.
 A trust SPV will issue to investors co-ownership interests in, or notes secured by, the securitised assets.
 The beneficiaries of the trust will usually be non-profit or charitable entities.
 The originator of the securitised assets will commonly administer and manage the pool of securitised assets.
 Currency and interest rate risks associated with the asset pool will normally be mitigated through the use of derivatives.
 Forms of credit enhancement used will align with those used in other jurisdictions.
 There is no requirement for risk retention on the part of a sponsor or seller in a Canadian securitisation.

-The first is the CMHC insurance program which provides insurance against default for high loan-to-value mortgages.
+The first is the CMHC insurance programme, which provides insurance against default for high loan-to-value mortgages.
 The second is the National Housing Act Mortgage-Backed Securities (NHA MBS) Program, which affords financial institutions the opportunity to offer securities to the market that are backed by pools of residential mortgages insured by CMHC.
 The third is the Canada Mortgage Bonds (CMB) Program, under which bonds backed by a CMHC guarantee are issued and the proceeds used to acquire pools of NHA MBS securities.
-Finally, CMHC also administers the registered covered bond programs pursuant to which Canada's seven largest chartered banks5 offer bonds backed by uninsured residential mortgage portfolios.
+Finally, CMHC also administers the registered covered bond programmes pursuant to which nine of Canada's chartered banks offer bonds backed by uninsured residential mortgage portfolios.
 NHA MBS and CMB investments are effectively considered government-backed securities and are more accessible and appealing to the retail investor base.

 There is neither a single regulator, nor a single body of legislation or regulation governing securitisations in Canada.
 Certain aspects of the Canadian securitisation market and its products fall within the federal purview and others fall within the provincial purview.
 The type of assets securitised, the nature and domicile of the participants to a securitisation and the manner of offering to investors will each influence the legislation, regulations and regulatory oversight applicable to the transaction.
 Generally: